Salman-id85/Tic_Tac_Toe_Poject/README.md

 ->Than html code based on index in webside tic tac toe game than connection with css and javascript.

 -> HTML source code : https://github.com/Salman-id85/Tic_Tac_Toe_Poject/blob/main/index.html .

+# CSS

+-> Use CSS to style your game grid, buttons, and any other elements to make your Tic Tac Toe game visually appealing.

+-> Added more than style background color black than clock input color is orange than rus on style.

+-> Than this game win to show "draw" or "win" using color orange.

+-> CSS source code :